masogit/am-browser-doc/docs/features/insight.md

 ![Viewer screen shot](img/edit_view.PNG)
 > 1.Before attaching the graph, make sure the graph exists, and it is defined properly.

->2.Decide where you want to put the graph, Public or Self, and if you want to use n existing category or create a new one.
+>2.Decide where you want to put the graph, Public or Self, and if you want to use an existing category or create a new one.

 >3.Click Add to create a flexible layout.